tellor-io/autoTasks/README.md

 14. At the bottom of the page, under custom conditions, select your autotask and save changes
 15. In the sentinel settings, select edit notifications
 16. Select customize notification - [limited markdown syntax](https://docs.openzeppelin.com/defender/sentinel#example) can be used for formatting
-  - metadata from the autotask can be read in the custom notification template
+  - Metadata from the autotask can be read in the custom notification template
-  - if a timestamp is stored in the metadata as
   ```javascript
   metadata: {
       timestamp: timestamp,
   },
   ```
-  - the timestamp can be read by the sentinel with {{ metadata.timestamp }}
+  - the timestamp can be pushed to the sentinel notifications with {{ metadata.timestamp }}